PerseverantDT/PerseverantDT/README.md

 # About PerseverantDT
-A novice programmer looking for things to do.
+A novice programmer with many things to do.

 ## Aliases
 - EnderFusion159